Haim Bibas

-Haim Bibas (חיים ביבס; born 1 December 1969) is the third mayor of Modi'in-Maccabim-Re'ut, an Israeli city, in office since 2008.
+Haim Bibas (חיים ביבס; born 1 December 1969) is the third mayor of Modi'in-Maccabim-Re'ut, Israel, in office since 2008.
 Bibas has lived there with his wife and three children since 1997.
 He is the head of The Federation of Local Authorities in Israel since 2014.

 Education and army service

 Bibas holds a bachelor's degree from the Department of Political Science, University of Haifa and a master's degree in Public Administration and Local Government, from Bar Ilan University.
 His thesis was on local government reform and professional city management.
 Bibas is a lieutenant colonel in IDF reserves.